pim97/xtremetop100-voter/readme.md

 An automated voting script for XtremeTop100 gaming server listings using Scrappey's anti-detection browser technology.
 This tool helps automate the voting process while handling captchas and security checks. 🚀

+## We will no longer maintain this script, looking for votes?
+Check out [Toplistbot](https://discord.gg/WhuKCs6jqz)

 ## Features ✨

 - Automated voting system